silasdavis/docs/content/rest_api.md

-# Agreements Network REST API Documentation
+## Agreements Network REST API

+This is the REST API group for the Agreements Network.

-# Organizations
+## Organizations

 ### Create a New Organization